rieseberglab/ubc-sunflower-genome/documentation/index.md

 all samples were available on the SRA, so we have been relying on both formats.

-On a couple occasions, we have discovered errors in the metadata processing performed by the SRA.
-Some of the SRA entries have been to re-processed (and sra files in the archive have been updated), while keeping the same run ids.
-The metadata manifests in this dataset indicate the SRA run ids (i.e. `SRRXXX...`) when available, but we also include a copy of the archive files that we downloaded at the time the analysis started, to permit full reproducibility.
+_Note: regarding the presence of .sra files in the dataset._ NCBI is the authoritative source for .sra files usually, but after signalling some errors in the metadata of a few entries on their site files have updated files in place (while keeping the same run ids).
+Depending when the .sra files are downloaded, the same run ID might produce a different archive from NCBI.
+We include a copy of the archive files to permit full reproducibility.

-#### Aligned Sequences
+### Aligned Sequences

+Runs are aligned to a reference genome to produce an aligned BAM, and then aligned runs are subsequently grouped by sample name by a merge operation.

-#### Genotypes (GATK Genomic VCFs, i.e. .g.vcf)
+### Genotypes (GATK Genomic VCFs, i.e. .g.vcf)

+Each aligned BAM is then fed through GATK's HaplotypeCaller to produce a Genomic VCF (.g.vcf).

-#### Short Variants
+### Raw Short Variants

-### Choosing Samples.

-### Next Steps
+All the .g.vcf of a cohort are logically split in genomic windows of 1Mbp, and for each window, Gatk's GenotypeGVCFs is called to compare the genotypes across the cohort.
+This produces a "raw" VCF file.